istio/istio/pilot/doc/testing.md

 For tests that require systems integration, such as invoking the proxy with a special configuration, we capture the desired output as golden artifacts and save the artifacts in the repository.
 Validation tests compare generated output against the desired output.
 For example, [Envoy configuration test data](../proxy/envoy/testdata) contains auto-generated proxy configuration.
 If you make changes to the config generation, you also need to create or update the golden artifact in the same pull request.
 The test library can automatically refresh all golden artifacts if you pass a special environment variable:

-    env REFRESH_GOLDEN=true go test -v istio.io/manager/...
+    env REFRESH_GOLDEN=true go test -v istio.io/pilot/...

 ## Integration tests

-Istio Manager runs end-to-end tests as part of the presubmit check.
+Istio Pilot runs end-to-end tests as part of the presubmit check.
 The test driver is a [Golang program](../test/integration) that creates a temporary namespace, deploys Istio components, send requests from apps in the cluster, and checks that traffic obeys the desired routing policies.
-The end-to-end test is entirely hermetic: test applications and Istio Manager docker images are generated on each run.
+The end-to-end test is entirely hermetic: test applications and Istio Pilot docker images are generated on each run.
 This means you need to have a docker registry to host your images, which then needs to be passed with `-hub` flag.
 The test driver is invoked using [the e2e script](../bin/e2e.sh).

 ## Docker images